Wade Guyton: Exhibitions

 In 2003, Guyton showed at Power House Memphis.
-Between 2004-14 exhibitions of his work were held at Kunstverein Hamburg; Portikus, Frankfurt am Main; Museum Ludwig, Cologne; Museum Dhondt-Dhaenens, Belgium; Whitney Museum of American Art, New York; Kunsthaus Bregenz, Austria; Wiener Secession, Vienna; Kunsthalle Zürich, Zürich.
+Between 2004 and 2014, exhibitions of his work were held at Kunstverein Hamburg; Portikus, Frankfurt am Main; Museum Ludwig, Cologne; Museum Dhondt-Dhaenens, Belgium; Whitney Museum of American Art, New York; Kunsthaus Bregenz, Austria; Wiener Secession, Vienna; Kunsthalle Zürich, Zürich.
 In 2005, then-MoMA PS1 director Klaus Biesenbach included Guyton's inkjet panels in a room with fellow newcomers Seth Price and Josh Smith.
 The following year, curators Daniel Birnbaum and Hans Ulrich Obrist included Guyton/Walker's brightly colored stacks of paint cans in their "Uncertain States of America" survey at Astrup Fearnley Museum of Modern Art in Oslo.

 In 2009, Guyton and Kelley Walker were invited by Birnbaum to participate at the Venice Biennale, where they exhibited canvases and pieces of drywall at the Palazzo delle Esposizioni.
 For his 2012 retrospective at the Whitney Museum, Guyton created walls inspired by temporary partitions Marcel Breuer had made for the building in the 1960s.

-In 2019, the Museum Ludwig in Cologne, Germany organized a twenty-year retrospective of the artist.
-It was the artist’s third exhibition at the museum which has one of the largest collections of the artist’s works to date.
+In 2019, the Museum Ludwig in Cologne, Germany organized a twenty-year retrospective of Guyton's work.
+It was his third exhibition at the museum which has one of the largest collections of his works to date.
 The exhibition curated by Yilmaz Dziewior included 200 paintings, sculptures, a survey of works on paper, early photography and recent bronze sculptures.
 The exhibition catalogue was published by Verlag Walther Koenig.

-In an interview with Nicolas Trembley, Guyton says of the unusual organization of the exhibition, “It was the building that refused the chronological show, since some paintings need particular walls to be shown against.
+In an interview with Nicolas Trembley, Guyton says of the unusual organization of the exhibition, "It was the building that refused the chronological show, since some paintings need particular walls to be shown against.
 From there the exhibition could develop in a more unusual way, picking up lots of loose conceptual threads and temporarily making thematic narratives, or performing a more conventional pedagogical function.
-I also needed to figure out a way to keep myself interested in looking at all this old work, because this kind of retrospective thinking can sometimes get a little bit boring.”
+I also needed to figure out a way to keep myself interested in looking at all this old work, because this kind of retrospective thinking can sometimes get a little bit boring."

-In 2021, Guyton presented “The Undoing”, a suite of 26 paintings documenting the artist’s experience during the pandemic.

-Guyton started the paintings in The Undoing during the lockdown in 2020.
-Images include news from the New York Times website, the artist taking his temperature, and photographs taken during Guyton’s exhibition at the Museum Ludwig in Cologne, which closed just before the start of the pandemic.
+In 2021, Guyton presented The Undoing, a suite of 26 paintings documenting his experience during the pandemic.
+Guyton started these paintings during the lockdown in 2020.
+Images include news from the New York Times website, Guyton taking his temperature, and photographs taken during his exhibition at the Museum Ludwig in Cologne, which closed just before the start of the pandemic.
 The paintings were exhibited again at Glenstone Museum in Potomac in 2022.